OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 it does this so the amount of cells printed remains the same

 ## Examples
-most of the examples provided are from the amazing, Daniel B Cristofani
+most of the examples provided are from Daniel B Cristofani
   * [his website](http://www.hevanet.com/cristofd/)
   * [his brainfuck page](http://brainfuck.org/)
   * [his git hub](https://github.com/danielcristofani)